universal-credit-system/wallet/README.md

 # Universal Credit System Wallet

-This is the repository for the UCS client.
+This is the repository for the UCS wallet.

 ## Table of contents
 * [What is UCS](#what-is-ucs)